Tudor IT Process Assessment: TIPA Certifications

 The transfer of TIPA for ITIL on the market is supported by a training and certification program run in partnership between ITpreneurs (training provider) and the Luxembourg Institute of Science and Technology (certification authority).
 Certifications available are: TIPA Assessor for ITIL and TIPA Lead Assessor.

 Links to others frameworks

 CMMI

-Somehow, CMMI-SVC can be considered as the nearest competitor of TIPA, but differences remain.
+CMMI-SVC can be considered as the nearest competitor of TIPA, but differences remain.
 Indeed, CMMI-SVC targets assessment of services in general whereas TIPA for ITIL concentrates its efforts on IT services.
 CMMI supports both process capability and organisational maturity.

 ISO/IEC 20000

 ISO/IEC 20000 is the international standard that allows companies to demonstrate their excellence in IT management through the certification of their IT service management system.
 TIPA for ITIL can help organizations get prepared for ISO/IEC 20000 certification as TIPA for ITIL covers a large part of the process used in ISO/IEC 20000, but provides more support for the assessment and improvement of these processes.